JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 The unit has three LEDs to indicate the State of the Server, the status of the connection to the Server, and the status of the MQTT Broker.

-Additional features include an internal battery clock that allows all the Gateways to know what time it is on power up or if it can not reach a Network time server.
+Additional features include an internal battery clock that allows all the Gateways to know what time it is on power up or if it cannot reach a Network time server.
 There is also an option to enter local time manually.

 The Smart Gateway can run standalone without connecting to a remote server or MQTT Broker.
 At the bottom of the Sensor List is an option to download today's readings or schedule sending end-of-day readings to an SFTP or Windows share.